On this page: best practice - use cases - system mode vs. user mode - switching back to system mode.

 The best recommendation is the simplest: just use system mode (updmap-sys, fmtutil-sys)!

 Running a program a single time in user mode switches permanently: the result is that future updates to the system will be invisible, hidden by the user files.
-So, think twice and read the documentation before running anything in user mode.
+So, think twice and understand what you're doing before running anything in user mode.

 Following are some typical use cases.